Read This First

 Prompt 5: If I apply the other factors you mention such as “logical coherence”, “adherence to normative models”, and “the process of belief formation and revision” arbitrarily without assessing the predictive success of such factors, I am acting irrational, correct?

-The section works by contrast: Logical Coherence as a load-bearing piece, Adherence to Normative Models as a structural move, and The Process of Belief Formation and Revision as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Logical Coherence as a load-bearing piece, Adherence to Normative Models as a structural move, and The Process of Belief Formation and Revision as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Logical Coherence distinct from Adherence to Normative Models.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Logical Coherence distinct from Adherence to Normative Models.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-By this point in the page, the earlier responses have already put competing measures of rationality in motion.
-This final prompt gathers that pressure around logical coherence, so the page closes with a more disciplined view rather than a disconnected last answer.
+The earlier sections should already have put competing measures of rationality in motion.
+The last prompt gathers that pressure around logical coherence, so the page closes with a more disciplined view rather than a disconnected answer.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Predictive Power tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.